vinarmani/swap-protocol/swap-protocol-spec.md

 ## 2.1 Message Classes and Types

 The Signal, Watch, and Pay (SWaP) message classes are used to represent different constructs in the communication protocol.
-In any SWP OP_RETURN message, the SWaP message type is represented by the required field named swp_msg_type.
+In any SWP OP_RETURN message, the SWaP message type is represented by the required field named ```swp_msg_type```.
 There are currently two classes of messages: Signal and Payment.
 Each class contains several different types, representing the different types of collaborative transactions the protocol supports.

 * `<swp_msg_class = 0x01>`: **A Signal**
   * `<swp_msg_type = 0x01>`: SLP Atomic Swap